Arts & Crafts

 The seal of the Pencil Manufacturers Association (PMA) guarantees that the products bearing the seal are totally free of any toxic substance and are safe for children.

 FOR OVERALL SAFETY: Always read the labels and apply common sense when using your materials.
-Should you require MSDS (Material Safety Data Sheets) for any materials, Nasco keeps them on file and will gladly supply them upon request.
+Should you require SDS (Safety Data Sheets) for any materials, Nasco keeps them on file and will gladly supply them upon request.
 Some are available in a downloadable PDF format and can be found on the product detail Web pages.